leo-leesco/fun/README.md

 follow the full course.
 Only the partial exam will count to grade students who split the course.

-Although the course has changed, you may still have a look at Previous exams available with solutions:
+Although the course has changed, you may still have a look at previous exams available with solutions:

 - mid-term exam 2016-2017:
  [Record concatenation](http://gallium.inria.fr/~remy/mpri/exams/partiel-2016-2017.pdf)